-To facilitate the institute’s activities, we welcome donations (also of literature) from private individuals, foundations and other philanthropic sources, as well as from members of the community.
+To facilitate the institute’s activities, we welcome donations from private individuals, foundations and other philanthropic sources.